When looking at the décor, design and functionality of a room with a window, shutters are high on the list of things to consider.

-Cotton plantations in the south of the United States of America made use of wider louvres or slats that were painted white.
+Cotton farms in the south of the United States of America made use of wider louvres or slats that were painted white.
 In the north of America in New England, on the other hand, the traditional narrower wood shutters were the standard.
 Shutters were even used in certain areas to protect the homes and glass windows from hurricanes and tropical storms.

 2020 – the new decade

 Today, we can boast so many different kinds of shutters as window treatment!